realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 [SerializeField] private int hitCountControl = 0;
 ```

-We also want to use a different file name so we can look at both version next to each other:
+We also want to use a different file name so we can look at both versions next to each other:

 ```cs
 private const string HitCountFileUnmodified = "hitCountFileExtended.txt";